Decidability (logic): Semidecidability

 A property of a theory or logical system weaker than decidability is semidecidability.
-A theory is semidecidable if there is an effective method which, given an arbitrary formula, will always tell correctly when the formula is in the theory, but may give either a negative answer or no answer at all when the formula is not in the theory.
-A logical system is semidecidable if there is an effective method for generating theorems (and only theorems) such that every theorem will eventually be generated.
+A theory is semidecidable if there is a well-defined method whose result, given an arbitrary formula, arrives as positive, if the formula is in the theory; otherwise, may never arrive at all; otherwise, arrives as negative.
+A logical system is semidecidable if there is a well-defined method for generating a sequence of theorems such that each theorem will eventually be generated.
 This is different from decidability because in a semidecidable system there may be no effective procedure for checking that a formula is not a theorem.

 Every decidable theory or logical system is semidecidable, but in general the converse is not true; a theory is decidable if and only if both it and its complement are semi-decidable.
 For example, the set of logical validities V of first-order logic is semi-decidable, but not decidable.
 In this case, it is because there is no effective method for determining for an arbitrary formula A whether A is not in V. Similarly, the set of logical consequences of any recursively enumerable set of first-order axioms is semidecidable.
 Many of the examples of undecidable first-order theories given above are of this form.